My Son’s Renaissance By Melissa Zamites

 Has turned the lion back into a house cat

-2 thoughts on “My Son’s Renaissance By Melissa Zamites
+4 responses to “My Son’s Renaissance By Melissa Zamites”

 Melissa am so greatful I found this poem.
 I am awestruck about your story and it’s amazing to see the courage and love this poem conveys!
 I am still writing as well I would love to talk sometime.
 My email is dadacowboy @hotmail.com.
 I hope you remember me from Santa Fe.
 I have certainly never forgotten you.
 Thanks,